nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 ### Account Removal on macOS

 The account removal was no more working on macOS.
-This is a due to an API change of the Finder favorites management in latest Apple versions.
+This is due to an API change of the Finder favorites management in latest Apple versions.

 This is now fixed.
 Future regressions of that kind will be handled to still allow one to remove an account even if there was an error somewhere in the Apple-specific API call.